jblotus/explosivewebsprogramming/source/_posts/2011-06-12-unit-testing-models-with-phactory-and-phpunit.md

 <p>
   The model has one method, <strong>Shoe::getShoesByBrandName() </strong>which takes a string, the brand name.
 It executes some SQL and returns an array of shoes.
-Let&#8217;s go ahead and set up a test case for this model.
+Let's go ahead and set up a test case for this model.

   <pre class="brush:php"><?php